-The motion of EOMs within the orbit is constrained by connective tissue, known as soft pulleys, whose physiologic role during ocular movements has been widely discussed, [11]-[15].
+The motion of EOMs within the orbit is constrained by connective tissue, known as soft pulleys, whose physiologic role in during ocular movements has been widely discussed, [11]-[15].

 In [25] a complete 3D model of the eye plant including a non linear dynamics description of the EOMs has been proposed.
-This model has been extended in [26] and [27], including also a description of the soft pulleys as elastic suspensions (springs).
-However, this model require that the elastic suspensions perform particular movements in order to ensure that Listing's Law is fulfilled.
+This model has been extended in [26] and [27], including also a model of the soft pulleys as elastic suspensions (springs).
+This model however require that the elastic suspensions perform particular movements in order to ensure that Listing's Law is fulfilled.